funvill/funvill.github.io/_posts/2017-09-13-vancouver-maker-faire-2017.md

 author: funvill
 ---

-This year for the vancouver maker faire I decided to show off all my LED and lighting projects that I had created over the past few years.
+This year for the vancouver maker faire I decided to show off some my LED and lighting projects that I had created over the past few years.
 I also created a special project just for Vancouver Maker Faire the LED Pillar.

 ![Vancouver Maker Faire 2017 projects](http://blog.abluestar.com/public/uploads/20170608_192551.jpg "Vancouver Maker Faire 2017 projects")